Father of Asahd

-Father of Asahd is the eleventh studio album by American hip hop producer DJ Khaled.
-It was released on May 17, 2019, through We the Best Music and Epic Records.
-It features the singles "Top Off" and "No Brainer" along with collaborations with Cardi B, 21 Savage and Meek Mill.
+Father of Asahd is the eleventh studio album by American disc jockey and record producer DJ Khaled.
+It was released on May 17, 2019, by We the Best Music Group and Epic Records.
+It features the singles "Top Off" and "No Brainer."
 On May 16, DJ Khaled revealed the track listing and features, as well as that the music videos for "Higher", "Just Us", "Celebrate", "Jealous" and "Holy Mountain" would be released throughout the day of May 17, followed by the video for "You Stay" on May 18, and "Wish Wish" and "Weather the Storm" on May 20.
 DJ Khaled scored his third career Grammy nomination with "Higher" which won the Best Rap/Sung Performance at the 62nd Grammy Awards.
+The album also features guest appearances from Buju Banton, Sizzla, Mavado, 070 Shake, Cardi B, 21 Savage, Chris Brown, Lil Wayne, Big Sean, SZA, Meek Mill, J Balvin, Lil Baby, Jeremih, Travis Scott, Post Malone, Nipsey Hussle, John Legend, Nas, CeeLo Green, Jeezy, Rick Ross, Gunna, Jay-Z, Future, Beyoncé, Justin Bieber, Chance the Rapper, and Quavo.

 Background

 In March 2018, DJ Khaled announced the title, upon releasing the lead single, called "Top Off".
 He named the album after his eldest child, Asahd Tuck Khaled.
 In March 2019, he announced the release date, while in the meantime, promoting the album extensively on his social media accounts.
 He also posted a trailer for the album.
 DJ Khaled has also teased numerous collaborations on his social media, which, along with Future, Jay-Z and Beyoncé on "Top Off", and Justin Bieber, Chance the Rapper and Quavo on "No Brainer", include J Balvin, Cardi B, Meek Mill, Post Malone, Travis Scott, Chief Keef, Bryson Tiller, Sizzla, and 2 Chainz.
 In April 2019, TMZ reported that "Higher" featuring Nipsey Hussle and John Legend would appear on the album.
 DJ Khaled, Nipsey Hussle, and John Legend shot the music video before Nipsey's death on March 31, 2019.